lavabyrd/slackedoverflow/README.md

 This is a WIP for a college project

 ## Technical Overview
-When a slash command is run, the app will query all the users in that channel and send out a rolling direct message from the App bot to them asking them to provide thoughts about those users.
-Its can then give the users a way of asking for feedback on another user. e.g.

-> Hey John, please provide your thoughts on Anna in a thread reply!

-Once the threaded reply is recieved for all users, it will send the full consolidated list to Anna with what her channel mates think.
+When a user presses the action button for Slacked Overflow, it will take the ts channel and user, call the Slack `conversations.replies` endpoint and capture the entire thread information.

 ## Technical methods and technology used
 This app is written in Python 3.6 and uses the Slackclient SDK to ensure ease of calling the api methods required.

-For more imformatio1n please see https://api.slack.com
+For more information please see https://api.slack.com.

+Please do not use without explicit permission.